Update August 2022 – Just a few spots left – don’t miss out ! Contact us as soon as possible if you wish to register for the conference.

 Queenstown tourist info www.queenstownnz.co.nz

-We have made every endeavour for the symposium to continue should New Zealand return to Red.
+We have made every endeavour for the conference to continue should New Zealand return to Alert Level Red.

-Delegate registrations are limited to 85 to ensure the numbers remain under the 100 person limit and allows for the committee & speakers attendance also.
-The facility has space for one metre social distancing at all times, masks and hand sanitiser will be available.
+Registrations are limited to 85 to ensure the numbers remain under the 100 person limit and allows for the committee & speakers attendance.
+The venue has space for one metre social distancing at all times, masks, hand-sanitiser & RATs will be available.